gkz/LiveScript-style-guide/README.md

 You could technically end your lines with semicolons.
 Don't.
 Just use a newline.
 Only use semicolons to separate multiple statements on a single line.

+### Statements per Line

+Only have one statement per line, except if you have a series of very simple variable initializations, in which case seperate using a semicolon.

+    x = 0; y = 1
+    x + y

 ### Alignment

 When possible, align your code, if that alignment makes the code more readable.
 For example: